suhancz/402/README.md

 - `IBM_RTC`: Maintain the out-of-support IBM Rational Team Concert plant
 - `k8s`: Deploy and maintain Kubernetes infrastructure
 - `Monitoring_upgrade`: Switch our monitoring plant from Nagios to Prometheus
+- `Consul`: Implement Hashicorp Consul across our environment to be able to get metrics from ephemeral virtual machines

 #### &nbsp;&nbsp;&nbsp;-&nbsp;Technologies_used: